Learning Mentor

 Lunch-club Provision

-The Lunch-club provision runs daily and is based in the Café area off the main dining hall.
-Mainly for students who find it difficult to relax, and who are not comfortable in the main dinner hall, due to noise, crowded areas, or have sensory and/or physical needs.
+Mainly for students who find it difficult to relax, who are not comfortable in crowded areas due to noise, or have sensory and/or physical needs.

 The main aim is to enable students to develop and raise their communication / social skills, and to raise their confidence and self-esteem levels.
 Students are supported in coping in stressful environments, and to reduce student’s anxiety.
 Students have the opportunity to Interact with other students, but only in small groups, and have the daily contact with the Mentor to address any difficulties students may have on that day.